plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 ## Google's business model is a privacy violation

 The web as we know it is evolving.
 Apple is pushing a privacy-first approach from its operating systems and Safari.
-Services like DuckDuckGo and HEY give people competitive alternatives to the surveillance capitalism-funded products and regulations such as [CCPA](https://plausible.io/blog/google-analytics-ccpa) and [GDPR](https://plausible.io/blog/google-analytics-gdpr) are forcing companies to respect the privacy of their users.
+Services like DuckDuckGo and HEY give people competitive alternatives to the surveillance capitalism-funded products and regulations such as [CCPA](https://plausible.io/blog/google-analytics-ccpa) and [GDPR](https://plausible.io/blog/google-analytics-gdpr) are forcing companies to respect their users' privacy.

 Cross-site tracking that adtech is based on using tools such as Google Analytics and third-party cookies is being phased out.
 Safari, Firefox and Brave are leading the way.
 And legislation like GDPR has proven that if you give people a fair choice to opt-out of personalized advertising, most of them will.